 Whether we gather for worship, study, serving others or simply to socialize, we call on God’s Spirit to guide us, direct us, equip and empower us.

 We would welcome you into our midst as together we learn what it means to be a Christian in our time.

 Reverend Taylor lives in Burlington.
 He raised his family of three daughters with his wife Deborah.
-His two oldest daughters, Caitlin & Kelsey, have graduated college and live in the Washington, D.C. area while his youngest, Leah, is attending American University also in Washington, D.C.
+All of his daughters, Caitlin, Kelsey & Leah, have graduated college and live in the Washington, D.C. area.

 Reverend Taylor was born and raised in Washington, D.C., attended Salisbury State University undergrad (BA) and received his Masters of Divinity from Boston University School of Theology and post masters work at Lancaster Seminary, Pennsylvania.
 He has served as pastor in Rhode Island, Maryland, Pennsylvania, and Virginia churches prior to coming to Burlington in 2002.